 Lucas and I got some sandwiches and went out to the beach.
 He decided he was going to reach out to Erik's sister.
 He hadn’t spoken with her since the funeral and wanted to clear the air with her.

-I decided that I was going to call Rafe’s mother and see if she could help me get in touch with Rafe.
+I decided that I would call Rafe’s mother and see if she could help me get in touch with Rafe.
 I skimmed through my phone and was thrilled to find that I still had the family’s phone number in my address book.
 I just hoped it was still a good number.

 After eating, we rode up to our suites—with a brief kiss before I stepped off the elevator.